antw/quinn/README.md

 If you supply an initial value which can't be used as it doesn't "fit" with the step, the value will be rounded to the nearest acceptable point on the slider.
 For example, an step of 10, and an initial value of 17 will result in the slider being initialized with a value of 20 instead.
+This behaviour can be disabled *for the initial value* by also supplying `strict: false`.

 Combining the **step** option with [**min** and **max**][extrema] options permits the creation of sliders with arbitrary values: